Skip to main content

 • provides access for disabled people

-• provides essential services, such as plumbing, waste water and sewerage systems, and electricity and fire protection
+• provides essential services, such as plumbing, wastewater and sewerage systems, and electricity and fire protection

 Project feasibility studies

-Funding requests for projects with a total cost of $250,000 or more must generally provide a study showing whether the project is feasible or not.
+Funding requests for projects with a total cost of $250,000 or more must provide a study showing whether the project is feasible or not.

 A feasibility study may not be required if the project does not require any consents, permits, or is straightforward or the project has progressed to a point where a feasibility study would not add any value.

-Ngā kaupapa kāore e tautokona ā-pūtea / What we don't fund
+What we don't fund / Ngā kaupapa kāore e tautokona ā-pūtea

 • individual people